Dimensions underlying the representational alignment of deep neural networks with humans

 \section{Abstract}

-Determining the similarities and differences between humans and artificial intelligence is an important goal both in machine learning and cognitive neuroscience.
-However, similarities in representations only inform us about the degree of alignment, not the factors that determine it.
-Drawing upon recent developments in cognitive science, we propose a generic framework for yielding comparable representations in humans and deep neural networks (DNN).
-Applying this framework to humans and a DNN model of natural images revealed a low-dimensional DNN embedding of both visual and semantic dimensions.
-In contrast to humans, DNNs exhibited a clear dominance of visual over semantic features, indicating divergent strategies for representing images.
-While in-silico experiments showed seemingly-consistent interpretability of DNN dimensions, a direct comparison between human and DNN representations revealed substantial differences in how they process images.
-By making representations directly comparable, our results reveal important challenges for representational alignment, offering a means for improving their comparability.
+Determining the similarities and differences between humans and artificial intelligence (AI) is an important goal both in computational cognitive neuroscience and machine learning, promising a deeper understanding of human cognition and safer, more reliable AI systems.
+Much previous work comparing representations in humans and AI has relied on global, scalar measures to quantify their alignment.
+However, without explicit hypotheses, these measures only inform us about the degree of alignment, not the factors that determine it.
+To address this challenge, we propose a generic framework to compare human and AI representations, based on identifying latent representational dimensions underlying the same behavior in both domains.
+Applying this framework to humans and a deep neural network (DNN) model of natural images revealed a low-dimensional DNN embedding of both visual and semantic dimensions.
+In contrast to humans, DNNs exhibited a clear dominance of visual over semantic properties, indicating divergent strategies for representing images.
+While in-silico experiments showed seemingly consistent interpretability of DNN dimensions, a direct comparison between human and DNN representations revealed substantial differences in how they process images.
+By making representations directly comparable, our results reveal important challenges for representational alignment and offer a means for improving their comparability.